flatpak/flatpak-docs/docs/conventions.rst

 is also accepted as well, and ``flatpak-builder`` will check either directory with either extension.

-The ``appstream-util validate-relax`` command can be used to check MetaInfo files for errors.
+The ``appstreamcli validate --explain`` command can be used to check MetaInfo files for errors.

 Application icons